dspani/covid19/README.md

 Domain purchased from [Google Domains](https://domains.google.com/), but we use nameservers from Digital Ocean.

 The website offers daily coronavirus updates at 12:00 PM through either email, sms messaging, or both.
 Upon subscribing, the user will receive a confirmation text saying they are subscribed, and a confirmaiton email containing a link in which they can confirm their subscription.
-Our notification server will then publish the information to the subscibers everyday at the same time.
+Our notification server will then publish the information to the subscibers.

 ### Dependencies:
 > - **php7.2-fpm**: Code execution (Front-end)
 > - **python3**: Main programming language used. (<3.8)
 > - **python3-boto3**: For AWS SNS (this allows users to subscribe our "Topic", and it also allows us to publish to subscribers)
 > - **python3-requests**: For requesting API
-> - **cron**: For schedueled task
+> - **cron**: For scheduled task
 > - **certbot**: For HTTPS certificate
 > - **nginx**: Web server

 ## Issues Encountered:
 - Programming languages: We had not worked a lot with Python before and none of us had worked with HTML, CSS, or PHP before this project so learning the languages in a timecrunch was an issue we encountered.

 - Learning the boto3 syntax: the boto3 syntax was hard to follow and at the beginning the documentation did not help us too much.

 - Package not being recognized: We had an issue with boto3 not being reconized in the server, if executed with non-user account.
 The issue was that package was installed locally, so that it was not accessible by other users.